Narryel/fitness/Readme.md

 * [Chase](https://github.com/Chase22) for huge help with bot library
 * Queen for beautiful music
 * All my fans for support

-todo
-    - в отчете добавить время старта и финиша тренировки